Knowledge Transfer is Foundational to Resilient Agriculture

 When young people see these doubts, they want nothing to do with agriculture.
 To them, farming is difficult, dirty, and poorly compensated.
 These stereotypes push them away from careers in what is a beautiful and rewarding profession.

-Everyone needs to see agriculture for what it is in the 21st century: a sector full of innovation and technology, involving the massive amounts of science that go into the best seeds, the crop-protection products that defeat pests, weeds, and disease, and the precision-guided equipment that both conserve resources and allow crops to flourish.
+Everyone needs to see agriculture for what it is in the 21st century: a sector full of innovation and technology, involving the massive amounts of science that go into the best seeds, the crop-protection products that defeat pests, mauvaises herbes, et la maladie, and the precision-guided equipment that both conserve resources and allow crops to flourish.

-At a time when the planet’s population has surged past 8 billion people and we all confront the challenges of climate change, we need smart and innovative farmers who grow more food on less land than ever before.
+At a time when the planet’s population has surged past 8 milliard de personnes and we all confront the challenges of changement climatique, we need smart and innovative farmers who grow more food on less land than ever before.

 We need not only outstanding farmers, but also farmers who can become “agvocates.”